All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 2

-The introduction of «Zones 30» (speed limit up to 30 km/h) in urban areas is typical for Belgium.
-There are very large fines for traffic violations, which significantly increases road discipline.
-However, in view of the extremely high popularity of cycling and its integration into the urban flow, there is such a feature that it is more likely to hit you here by a bicycle than by a car.
+The introduction of "Zone 30" (speed limit of 30 km/h) in urban areas is typical for Belgium.
+There are very large fines for traffic violations, which significantly enhances discipline on the roads.
+However, given the extremely high popularity of bicycle transport and its integration into the urban flow, there is a peculiar feature that you are more likely to be hit by a bicycle here than by a car.

 Photo 3